Xtractyl/Xtractyl/README.md

 - Testing is currently added.

-- The results page and its backend endpoints are still missing.
-The results page has to include functionality to transform model answers to categorical data and standardize answers to turn them into database-ready.
+- The results page has to include functionality to transform model answers to categorical data and standardize answers to turn them database-ready.

+- A dashboard has to be included to display the generated database

 - Pages and backend logic to evaluate AI metrics and finetune models are still missing.